-GARY YOUNGE: (Reading) The town felts planned.
-It was color-coded with each neighborhood assigned a specific shade so that you always knew where you were.
+GARY YOUNGE: (Reading) The town felt planned.
+It was color-coded, with each neighborhood assigned a specific shade so that you always knew where you were.
 In Bedwell, for example, where my mother had taught, all the street signs were blue.
 In Broadwater, where I grew up, they were brown.
-Designed to promote a sense of community, each area had its own small shopping center with butchers, greengrocers, launderettes, newsagents and chip shops.
+Designed to promote a sense of community, each area had its own small shopping center with butchers, green grocers, launderettes, news agents and chip shops.

 (Reading) The street names were also themed.
-One area paid tribute to great British women: Bronte's Pass, (unintelligible), Elliot Road, Austin Pass, Siddons Road
+One area paid tribute to great British women: Bronte Pass, Pankhurst Crescent, Elliot Road, Austin Pass, Siddons Road.

 GREENE: Wow, you really get the sense of a planned community.
-You even wrote that you didn't have to ask neighbors were their toilets were because all the houses were designed exactly the same way.
+You even wrote that you didn't have to ask neighbors where their toilets were because all the houses were designed in exactly the same way.

 YOUNGE: I think it's true that when the town was built, it was almost 100 percent social housing.
 That was partly the point of it.

 GREENE: There were downsides to this.
-You said you look back now with some surprise, that Stevenage, this planned development, was the reason that farmland was disappearing.
-It's only you didn't realize at the time.
-You wrote that: New developmental was snacking on green space.
+You said you look back now with some surprise - that Stevenage, this planned development, was the reason that farmland was disappearing.
+It's something you didn't realize at the time.
+You wrote that new development was snacking on green space.

 YOUNGE: Yeah, we just kind of landed there.
-And so, the notion of there being a history to the soil, was one that hadn't really occurred to us.
-The low it didn't take much to really work that out.
+And so the notion of there being a history to the soil was one that hadn't really occurred to us, although it didn't take much to really work that out.
 The Irish would call it blow-ins.
 We were blow-ins.
 We just kind of blew in from all over the place.

-YOUNGE: Um, I mean Stevenage was the product of this great postwar effort to build the National Health Service, that nationalized the Coal Board and so on.
+YOUNGE: Um - I mean, Stevenage was the product of this great postwar effort that built the National Health Service, that nationalized the Coal Board, and so on.
 It built new towns, and Stevenage was the first.
-But it also brought in large numbers of people, from the colonies, to Britain.
-Now, I say the colonies, because my mother came from Barbados, but she came with a British passport.
+But it also brought in large numbers of people from the colonies, to Britain.
+Now, I say the colonies because my mother came from Barbados, but she came with a British passport.
 And she arrived to be a nurse and to build the NHS.
-So her arrival in Britain was very much part of the same government-led effort that Stevenage was.
+So her arrival in Britain was very much part of the same, government-led effort that Stevenage was.

 YOUNGE: That's right.
-And if we come back to the way that Stevenage was planned, it's an interesting day, the day my mother dies, because she goes shopping.
-And Stevenage has this - it was the first town with a huge open pedestrian center.
+And if we come back to the way that Stevenage was planned, it's an interesting day, the day that my mother dies, because she goes shopping.
+And Stevenage has this - it was the first town with a huge, open, pedestrian center.
 And she had been a teacher.
 She had been a community worker.
 She - shopping with my mother was kind of contact sport.

-YOUNGE: She would she would tell me that all these people that she knew - she, you know, lives in the town for 20 years.
+She would - kind of meet all these people that she knew - she, you know, lived in the town for 20 years.
 And then she literally, she goes home, drops off at Number 8.
 We lived at Number 14.
 She drops off at Number 8 to say hi.
 Goes home to Number 14, and dies in her sleep.
-And her passing is front-page news in Stevenage, because pretty much, one way or another, everybody knew her - and standing room only in the church.
+And her passing is front-page news in Stevenage because pretty much, one way or another, everybody knew her - and standing room only in the church.

-GREENE: Well, Gary, what the Stevenage look like today?
+GREENE: Well, Gary, what does Stevenage look like today?
 You describe a place that is very, very different from where he grew up.

-And the other thing that happens is, it turns from being a satellite town, in its own right, to being a commuter town.
-By the train links, means that you can be in London in 20 minutes.
-And so, you move from time when none of my friends' parents worked in London, to a time where you're - people are as likely to work in London has anywhere else.
+And the other thing that happens is, it turns from being a satellite town in its own right, to being a commuter town.
+Better train links means that you can be in London in 20 minutes.
+And so you move from a time when none of my friends' parents worked in London, to a time where you're - people are as likely to work in London has anywhere else.

 GREENE: And what lesson should we draw from the evolution of that community?